alaindanet/website/content/home/about.md

 # About

-I have just got my PhD in Ecology at the BioDICée Lab.
-My research interests span all aspects of community ecology, with a particular focus on plant communities.
-I mainly use empirical approaches but I am also highly interested by theoretical ones.
+My research interests span all aspects of community ecology, with an emphasis on plant community and biotic interactions.
+I am currently developing several research topics namely (i) the modulation of species interactions according to stress and disturbance, (ii) the integration of positive interactions in ecological theory, (iii) the effects of species interactions on the properties of communities and ecosystems such as their stability.
+I believe that consequent conceptual advances in Ecology come from the close integration between mechanistic models and empirical observations, so I develop both theoretical and empirical approaches.